 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

-Keep an eye out for mealybugs, aphids, spider mites, whitefly, blackfly & vine weevils that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in soil.
+Keep an eye out for mealybugs, aphids, spider mites (most common), whitefly, blackfly & vine weevils that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in soil.
 Common diseases associated with Papyrus are root rot, leaf-spot disease, botrytis, rust, powdery or downy mildew & southern blight - click here to learn more about these issues.

 Not known to be poisonous when consumed by pets and humans.
 If large quantities are eaten, it may result in vomiting, nausea and a loss of appetite.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!